Shark Pictures

 Abundance and distribution: Found through out the Indo Pacific and in the Eastern Pacific from Islas de Revillagigedo to Galapagos.

-Behavior: Rests under ledges, in caves, and in sand gutters between reefs during the day and hunts for reef fishes, crabs, lobsters, and octopus at night.
+Behavior: Rests under ledges, in caves, and in sand gutters between reefs during the day; often in small groups.
+Hunts for reef fishes, crabs, lobsters, and octopus at night.

 Reproduction: Viviparous.
 Litter size 1-5.
 Gestation period 13 months.